-- Preplant or Pre-emergence: - · Make no more than one application per crop cycle. - Do not apply more than 23.2 fluid ounces per acre per application. - Postemergence: - · Make no more than one application per crop cycle. - Do not apply more than 11.6 fluid ounces per acre per application. - · Minimum spray interval between applications for sweet corn is 21 days. - Do not use treated crop as fodder for 7 days following application. - · Preharvest (Field and Pop Corn Only): - · Make no more than one application per crop cycle. - Do not apply more than 34.8 fluid ounces per acre per application. - · Corn (Field and Pop) Pre-Harvest Interval is 7 days. - Corn (Sweet) Pre-Harvest Interval is 45 days.
+- Do not use treated crop as fodder for 7 days following last application. - Preplant or Pre-emergence: - Make no more than one application per crop cycle. - Do not apply more than 2 pints per acre per application. - Postemergence: - Make no more than one application per crop cycle. - Do not apply more than 1 pint per acre per application. - Minimum spray interval between applications for sweet corn is 21 days. - Preharvest: - Make no more than one application per crop cycle. - Do not apply more than 3 pints per acre per application. - Corn (Field and Pop) Pre-Harvest Interval is 7 days. - Corn (Sweet) Pre-Harvest Interval is 45 days.

-LO-VOL 6 contains 0.7 pound a.e. of 2,4-D per pint.
+2,4-D LV4 contains 0.47 pound a.e. of 2,4-D per pint.
 When tank mixing with products that contain 2,4-D, do not exceed a combined total of 3.0 pounds of a.e. per acre per year for Field and Pop Corn.

 Do not exceed a combined total of 1.5 pounds of a.e. per acre for Sweet Corn.